-The mean perioperative reduction in Hb was compared between hips that received intravenous TXA preoperatively and intra-articular TXA at wound closure (combination administration group) and those that received only intra-articular TXA(single dose group).
+Tranexamic acid minimizes bleeding and the need for blood transfusion.
+However, no universal standard TXA dosing regimen has been established.
+The objectives of this study were whether there was a difference in the amount of decrease in perioperative mean hemoglobin level between a single topical administration of TXA and intravenous and topical combination administration, and we also investigated whether there was a difference in the amount of decrease in the perioperative mean Hb level due to the difference in the local dose of TXA.
+We retrospectively reviewed 292 hips.
+The decrease in Hb level was used to estimate total perioperative blood loss.
+The mean perioperative reduction in Hb was compared between hips that received intravenous TXA preoperatively and intra-articular TXA at wound closure and those that received only intra-articular TXA.
 It was also compared by different local doses of tranexamic acid.
-We retrospectively reviewed the records of children treated at our center for isolated olecranon fractures (Mayo type IIA) with closed reduction and percutaneous Herbert screw fixation.
+We retrospectively reviewed the records of children treated at our center for isolated olecranon fractures with closed reduction and percutaneous Herbert screw fixation.
 The related indices and data of the group were collected for comparative analysis after an average follow-up of 6-8 months.
 The Herbert screws were removed by a second operation The mean reduction in Hb was significantly smaller in the combination administration group than in the single dose group.